mindbricks-architect/wuttodo-taskmanagement-service/docs/service-design.md

 | `title`  | String | Yes      | The main description or name of the todo item.
 Required and must be non-empty. |

 - Required properties are mandatory for creating objects and must be provided in the request body if no default value is set.

+### Default Values

+Default values are automatically assigned to properties when a new object is created, if no value is provided in the request body.
+Since default values are applied on db level, they should be literal values, not expressions.If you want to use expressions, you can use transposed parameters in any business API to set default values dynamically.

+- **title**: &#39;default&#39;

 ### Auto Update Properties